COSC3020/divide-and-conquer-sum-Dorian-Scholz/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+Answer: The runtime of the divideAndConquerSum algorithm is O(n).
+The recurrence relation for the algorithm is T(n)=3T(n/3 )+O(1),where dividing the array into three parts takes constant time and three recursive calls are made for subproblems of size n/3.
+Using the Master Theorem with a=3, b=3, and d=0, we find p=logsub3 3=1.
+Since d<p the dominant term is T(n)∈O(n^p)=O(n).
+The algorithm performs linear work at each level, and the total height of the recursion tree is logsub3 n resulting in linear scaling with input size.